sacridini/Awesome-Geospatial/README.md

 * [GeoExt](https://geoext.github.io/geoext3/) - Open Source and enables building desktop-like GIS applications through the web.
 It is a JavaScript framework that combines the GIS functionality of OpenLayers with the user interface of the ExtJS library provided by Sencha.
 * [geojson-merge](https://github.com/mapbox/geojson-merge) - Merge multiple GeoJSON files into one FeatureCollection.
 * [Geokit](https://github.com/developmentseed/geokit) - Geokit is a command-line interface (CLI) tool written in javascript, that contains all the basic functionalities for measurements, conversions and operations of geojson files.
+* [geoverview ](https://github.com/neocarto/geoverview) - Based on maplibre-gl, geoverview is a tool for giving a quick and easy geographic overview of any geojson (and the information it contains).
 * [GeoPackage.js](https://github.com/ngageoint/geopackage-js) - GeoPackage JS is an implementation of the OGC GeoPackage spec.
 This library works in both the browser and Node 4+.
 * [geopouch](https://github.com/pouchdb/geopouch) - Spatial plugin from PouchDB extracted and supporting N dimensional coordinates.
 * [geotiff.js](https://github.com/geotiffjs/geotiff.js) - geotiff.js is a small library to parse TIFF files for visualization or analysis.